Heetmehta/3D-card-effect/README.md

 # 3D-card-effect
-3D card effect using pure HTML and CSS.
+3D card effect using pure HTML and CSS & JavaScript.